FASB to finalize fair value guidance for crypto assets

 • The nature of activities that result in additions (for example, purchases or mining activities) and dispositions

-• The total amount of realized gains and losses from dispositions
+• The total amount of cumulative realized gains and losses from dispositions

 • If not presented separately, the line item in which gains and losses are reported in the income statement

-Crowe observation: The board amended the reconciliation requirements to require reconciliation only for assets held for investment purposes.
+Crowe observation: The ASU requires reconciliation only for assets held for investment purposes.
 Practically, this means entities do not need to include in the reconciliation crypto assets obtained as noncash consideration in the normal course of business and nearly immediately liquidated.

-Additionally, while cost basis is referenced throughout the disclosure requirements, the FASB noted that the final standard will not prescribe a specific cost basis method.
-That is, entities will have flexibility in determining the appropriate cost basis (for example, first-in, first-out; last-in, first-out; weighted average; specific identification; and so on) to use.
+Additionally, while cost basis is referenced throughout the disclosure requirements, the final standard does not prescribe a specific cost basis method.
+As such, entities have flexibility in determining the appropriate cost basis (for example, first-in, first-out; last-in, first-out; weighted average; specific identification; and so on) to use.

 Transition and effective date